jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 Here’s a brief review of some previous ideas with blog references that are coalescing:
 * _Program to an interface, not an implementation_ from [Design Pattern Principles](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html).
 This principle is crucial for loose coupling.
-* [Strategy Design Pattern](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) and to lesser degree [Adapter](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html) and [Façade](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html) as well to design for loose coupling.
+* [Strategy Design Pattern](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html), and to lesser degree [Adapter](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html) and [Façade](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html) as well, to design for loose coupling.
 * [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) with [Configurer](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#configurer) to resolve dependencies.
 * [Hexagonal Architecture – Structure](https://jhumelsine.github.io/2023/10/28/hexagonal-architecture-structure.html) especially hexagonally shaped boundaries to highlight contracts and boundaries:
 <img src="/assets/HexArchHexagons.png" alt="Hexagons" width = "100%" align="center" style="padding-right: 35px;">
 * [Dependency and Knowledge Management](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html), which was presented in the context of Hexagonal Architecture, which also applies beyond the Hexagonal Architecture design, to allow SUTs to be unaware of their execution environments.

 Future blogs will introduce additional concepts that will coalesce as well.
-I feel there may be a grand unified theory of software engineering that’s still beyond my grasp.
+I feel there may be a grand unified theory of software engineering that’s a bit beyond my grasp.
 If there is such a grand unified theory, I’d be willing to bet that Dependency and Knowledge Management is part of it.

 # References
 * Previous [blog references](https://jhumelsine.github.io/2024/06/07/unit-test-convert.html#references)